digital-ai/release-integration-sdk-workshop/README.md

 ![Build new integrations in an instant!](integration-sdk-logo.png)

-To make your job easier, we are bringing a new integration SDK experience that gets you up and running in a matter of minutes.
+To make your job easier, we are bringing a new integration SDK experience.

 Run tasks as containers, using any language or third-party library.